cjmcgraw/ml-rescore-es-plugin/README.md

 The answer.
 This plugin!

-The purpose of this plugin is relatively simple.
+tl;dr: The purpose of this plugin is relatively simple.
 We want to rescore every document, against a known user context.
 Adding the user documents score into the elasticsearch score, then finally sorting by the aggregation of the two.

 ## How does it work?